PSR-90

 The PSR-90 (Precision Sniper Rifle) is a Pakistani semi-automatic 7.62×51mm precision rifle designed and manufactured by Pakistan Ordnance Factories.
-It is used by the SSG commandos.

 Characteristics

 The PSR-90 Sniper rifle is considered a variant of the H&K PSG1.

+It is not described as a licensed copy, however. it is only said to be "inspired by" the PSG1.

 In the words of the manufacturer it has the accuracy of a sniper rifle and the firepower of a machine gun.

 It has a weight of 8.1 kg with an overall length of 1158 mm.

-It has a Polygonaly rifled barrel having length of 600 mm with a fully adjustable stock, the barrel is a four grooves right hand twisted barrel.
-It is semi-automatic and Roller delayed blowback operated.
-It operates a 7.62×51mm cartridge yet can operate .308 rounds.
-It fires bullets with a muzzle velocity of 870 m/s with an effective range of 1000 m, the bullets being fed from a 5 or 20 rounds Magazine.
-It has an accuracy of 90 mm group at a distance of 300 m.
-A trigger pull of 1.6 kg can be added optionally.
+It has a polygonaly rifled barrel with a length of 600 mm, and 4 grooves with a right-hand twist for rifling.
+The PSR-90 has a fully adjustable stock.

+The PSR-90 is a semi-automatic firearm with Roller delayed blowback operation, much like the PSG-1 it is based off of.
+It fires the 7.62×51mm cartridge and can also fire .308 rounds.
+The PSR-90 can accept either a 5 or 20 round magazine.

+The PSR-90 has a muzzle velocity of 870 m/s with a maximum effective range of 1000 m.

+The PSR-90 is capable of shooting a 90 mm group at a distance of 300 m (1 MOA).
+A modified trigger with a pull of 1.6 kg is available optionally.

 The sniper rifle is generally operated with a 5.5-22×50 NXS sight but a 6×42 telescopic sight can be used instead.
-A Silencer Telescopic sight and carrying sling can be added or removed optionally.
+A silencer, a telescopic sight and a carrying sling are all available.